aaronpang/APDynamicHeaderTableViewController/README.md

 ## How to Install ##

+Support for Cocoapods!
+Simply add the following to your Podfile:

+<code>pod 'APDynamicHeaderTableViewController', '~>0.1.1'</code>

 Drag and drop the APDynamicHeaderTableViewController.swift and APDynamicHeaderView.swift into your project.
 Subclass the APDynamicHeaderTableViewController class and set the tableview's data source and delegate to the new subclass.

 ## Usage ##